 Assemble the Veggie Pizza

-- Remove the potato pizza crust from the oven and top with pea pesto, zucchini, tomato, mushrooms and chickpeas.
+- Remove the potato pizza crust from the oven and top with pea pesto followed by the chickpeas, zucchini, tomato, mushrooms and onion.
 Feel free to sprinkle with some more nutritional yeast.

 - Top with fresh arugula and more nutritional yeast if desired, then serve immediately.
 Enjoy!